Chapter 8 – Academic Regulations

 8.61.10 Content.
 The Honors Program curriculum shall consist of four years of course work at the undergraduate level, integrated as follows:#16-17-15

-8.63.13 The Honors Program shall supply a list of names of the students who have successfully completed the Honors Program to the Office of Enrollment Services who shall enter on the transcript of students who meet requirements: “Completed the University Honors Program.” #24-25-16
+8.63.13 The Honors Program shall supply a list of names of the students who have successfully completed the Honors Program to the Office of Enrollment Services which shall enter on the transcript of students who meet requirements this notation: “Completed the University Honors Program.” #24-25-16 #25-26-FSEC-13

-8.64.11 The Honors Program Curriculum and Advisory Committee shall approve all courses offered in the Honors Program.
-No faculty member shall be compelled to teach in the Honors Program or direct Honors projects. #16-17-15, #18-19-32
+8.64.11 The Honors Program Curriculum and Advisory Committee shall approve all courses offered in the Honors Program before those proposals are forwarded to a standing committee of the Faculty Senate.
+No faculty member shall be compelled to teach in the Honors Program or direct Honors projects. #16-17-15, #18-19-32 #25-26-FSEC-13

 8.65.11 Neither departments nor colleges may establish requirements that prohibit eligible students majoring in their departments or colleges from participating in the Honors Program.#16-17-15